Answer Engine Optimization (AEO): The Complete Guide for 2025

 - "How much does SEO cost?"

-If your content provides that answer, you win - even if users never visit your site.
-You build brand authority, get mentioned as the source, and become the default expert on that topic.
+If your content provides that answer, you win.
+Even if users never visit your site.
+You build brand authority, get mentioned as the source, become the default expert.

 If you don't?
 Your competitors capture that mindshare instead.